fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 title: What Is a Font?
 ---

-What makes typefaces different from handwritting, calligraphy, lettering, and logos?
+What makes typefaces different from hand-writing, calligraphy, lettering, and logos?

 The single biggest issue that makes type design different is the need for every glyph in the typeface to work with every other glyph.
 This often means that the design and spacing of each part of the typeface ends up being a series of careful compromises.
 These compomises mean that we can best think about typeface design as the creation a wonderful collection of letters but not as a collection of wonderful letters.
 In other words we must think about the group and how it will perform together and prioritize this over any question of what is wonderful in a single letter.